mberrien-fitzsimons/mishaberrien.github.io.old/pages/contact.md

 title: "Contact Me"
 meta_title: "Contact Me"
 subheadline: ""
-teaser: "These are the best way to contact me.
-Thanks for stopping by!"
+teaser: "These are the best way to contact me."
 permalink: "/contact/"
 ---